top of page

 Organizations cannot succeed without investing in their people

-The current landscape of the tech industry poses a challenge for employers: how to ensure productivity from their employees without compromising trust and appreciation.
-Survey findings show that nearly half (47%) of tech workers would be inclined to quit if they were targeted by workplace monitoring, suggesting it can create an environment in which employees feel unvalued and unsupported.
+Today’s tech industry faces a challenge: how can employers ensure productivity without losing employees’ trust and appreciation?
+Surveys show that nearly half (47%) of tech workers might quit if they are monitored at work, which suggests that monitoring can make employees feel unvalued and unsupported.

 Finding a Balance

-Everyone has different needs, so striking the right balance between tracking too much or too little is key.
+Everyone has different needs, so it’s important to find the right balance between tracking too much and too little.

 1. What do you really need to track?